valkey-io/valkey-doc/docs/interact/programmability/lua-debugging.md

 Using the `breakpoint` command it is possible to add breakpoints into specific lines.
 However sometimes we want to stop the execution of the program only when something special happens.
-In order to do so, you can use the `redis.breakpoint()` function inside your Lua script.
+In order to do so, you can use the `server.breakpoint()` function inside your Lua script.
 When called it simulates a breakpoint in the next line that will be executed.

 ```
-if counter > 10 then redis.breakpoint() end
+if counter > 10 then server.breakpoint() end
 ```
 This feature is extremely useful when debugging, so that we can avoid continuing the script execution manually multiple times until a given condition